rocketinsights/web-blueprint/README.md

 You're an adult and we trust you can communicate with other human beings in a kind and respectful way.
 We like to have fun and [do silly things](https://www.newburyportnews.com/news/local_news/newburyport-companys-effort-haunts-historic-inn-street-building/article_b3731893-88d4-5742-87f1-1f40295fb32e.html).
 We want to have the kind of energy which makes other engineers work with us and more importantly, _enjoy it_.

-Oh, but please don't say the "F" word unless the client does first, please 😜
+Oh, but don't say the "F" word unless the client does first, please 😜

 ## What has worked for us in the past